YOUR GUIDE TO AFRICA’S ICONIC TREES

 The trunk of a Leadwood tree is unique as it is not your typical hazel colour.
 The trunk is a greyish colour with horizontal and vertical “cracks” that form a rectangular shape.

 The Leadwood tree offers great photographic opportunities, especially if you have a lazy leopard around.

 Location: Fever trees grow in warmer climates and swampy regions.
 They can be found throughout Southern Africa, from South Africa to Malawi.

 Once thought to have been the cause of malaria in the late 1800s, fever trees have always had an eerie ambience.
-Sailors and explorers travelling to Africa during this time had battled a malaria outbreak and they suspected the cause was from a fever tree, as they had always been around these trees during their stays in Africa.
+Sailors and explorers travelling to Africa during this time had battled a malaria outbreak and they suspected the cause was a fever tree, as they had always been around these trees during their stays in Africa.
 Thankfully, as time went on, the reason for their illness was discovered and the mystical fever tree is no longer a suspect.

 Fever trees can be identified through their powdery greenish-yellow trunks and small leaves that are twice compounded.
-A unique feature of the tree is that it does not photosynthesise through its leaves but its bark.
+A unique feature of the tree is that it does not photosynthesize through its leaves but through its bark.
 These mystical giants are often planted within close proximity to dams and streams to control soil erosion and are great for a shady spot during your African Journey.